 Eastern Michigan University's Master's Program in Orthotics and Prosthetics is a five semester program starting in the fall semester and concluding upon the completion of the spring semester approximately eighteen months later.

-- 6 hr.
-Math; College Algebra and Trigonometry or Geometry are recommended
+- Math; College Algebra and Trigonometry or Geometry, minimum

 All students entering the Orthotics and Prosthetics graduate program at Eastern Michigan University are required to successfully complete a background screening prior to beginning the program.
 The student will pay the background screening fee directly to the appropriate vendor.
 Applicants for the Orthotics and Prosthetics program at Eastern Michigan University must be free of offenses that would disqualify one for employment in a health related field or to sit for a state licensing exam.